Hi. I’m Addy Osmani. I’m an engineer trying to make the internet just a little better.

 Some of the other projects Addy worked on during his time at Google included Web Components and Material Design, leading the development of Material Design Lite which saw 32,000 stars on GitHub.

 Addy enjoys writing and public speaking.
-He has published a number of books, including O'Reilly's Learning JavaScript Design Patterns, Image Optimization and Learning Patterns with Lydia Hallie.
-He has given over 150 talks around the world, with some of his favorites including JSConf, SmashingConf and LeadDev.
+He has published a number of books, including O’Reilly’s Learning JavaScript Design Patterns, Essential Image Optimization, Learning Patterns with Lydia Hallie, and “Leading Effective Engineering Teams.”
+He has given over 175 talks around the world, with some of his favorites including JSConf, SmashingConf and LeadDev.
 Osmani also enjoyed speaking at such at Google I/O and Chrome Developer Summit.

 Prior to Google, Addy worked at companies like AOL and earlier to that at start-ups building image search technology prior to the launch of Google Images.
 Addy’s favorite memory of AOL was learning what happened to all of those CDs from the 90s.